The Norfolk Archaeological Trust welcomes responsible dog owners to enjoy our beautiful sites.

 We have dog waste bins placed around our busiest sites.
-Please ensure that you bag and bin (or take home with you) any dog waste – this will help to protect visitors, dogs, livestock and wildlife.
+Please ensure that you bag and bin (or take home with you) any dog waste – this will help us to protect visitors, dogs, livestock and wildlife.

-Professional Dog walking
+Professional Dog Waking

-If you use a Norfolk Archaeological Trust site for professional dog walking (i.e if you are paid to walk someone else’s dog), please get in touch.
+If you use a Norfolk Archaeological Trust site for professional dog walking (i.e. if you are paid to walk someone else’s dog), please get in touch.
 We may be able to issue you with a licence and authorise your commercial use of Norfolk Archaeological Trust land.
 Please contact firstname.lastname@example.org for further information.

 Therefore, we ask you to keep your dog on a lead at all times, to protect your dog as well as visitors, livestock and wildlife.
 We also expect visitors to respect our staff, volunteers and farmers on our sites.
 Physical and verbal abuse will not be tolerated, it will be reported to the police and prosecution sought.